gzmanbrc/SoftITO_Backend_OnlineTraining/README.md

 - **Day 8**: Advanced SQL Queries and Relationships
 - **Day 9**: SQL Insert, Update, Delete, and Views

+### Homework Progress
+- **Homework 1**: In this task, all `for` loops were converted into `while` loops.
+- **Homework 2**: A simple cafe management system was designed where tables were selected, orders were placed from the menu, the bill was calculated, and payment was processed, all using if, for, switch-case, and arrays.

 ## Contribution

 Feel free to contribute by providing feedback or suggesting improvements.
 If you have any suggestions for future projects, please create an issue or submit a pull request.